Pectinopitys harmsiana

-Prumnopitys harmsiana (ulcumano; syn.
-Podocarpus harmsianus Pilg.) is a species of Prumnopitys, native to the Andes in Bolivia, Colombia, Peru, and Venezuela.
-It is in the family Podocarpaceae, and an IUCN Near Threatened species.
+Pectinopitys harmsiana, known as uncumanu amongst a number of other names, is a species of conifer native to the Andes in Bolivia, Colombia, Peru, and Venezuela.
+It is in the family Podocarpaceae, and has been assessed as near Threatened by the IUCN.

 Description

-Prumnopitys harmsiana is a medium-sized tree similar to Prumnopitys andina.
-The leaves are 2–3 cm long and 2–3 mm broad, with a short spine tip.
+Pectinopitys harmsiana is a medium-sized tree similar to Prumnopitys andina.
+The leaves are 2–3 cm long and 2–3 mm broad, with a short spiny tip.
 The cones are highly modified, bearing a few drupe-like seeds, each seed with a thin fleshy coat.

+Conservation

+The species is threatened by clearing for agriculture and logging (the wood is valued highly in construction and marketed as 'romerillo').